IOS 4: History

-iPhone OS 4 was introduced at the Apple Special Event on April 8, 2010.
-At the WWDC keynote address on June 7, 2010, it was renamed to iOS 4 in order to be more inclusive to the iPod Touch and iPad.
+iOS 4 was introduced at the Apple Special Event on April 8, 2010.
+At the WWDC keynote address on June 7, 2010, it was named iOS 4 and not iPhone OS 4 in order to be more inclusive to the iPod Touch and iPad.

 iOS 4 was officially released on June 21, 2010.

 System features

-Home screen
+Folders

-iOS 4 raised the maximum number of home screen apps from 180 to 2,160 due to the addition of folders.
+iOS 4 added folders for apps, which raises the maximum number of home screen apps from 180 to 2,160.
 These folders would automatically be named based on the containing apps' respective App Store category.
-The ability to add custom wallpapers to the home screen was also added, though the feature was notably absent from iPhone 3G and the second-generation iPod Touch due to poor performance of icon animations.

 Multitasking

-iOS 4 introduced multitasking.
-The feature allowed users to switch between apps instantly by double-clicking the home button.
+iOS 4 introduced multitasking, replacing the home button shortcuts feature which had a similar albeit more limited function.
+It allows users to switch between apps instantly by clicking the home button two times.
 It was implemented in such a way that did not cause excessive battery drain.
 Multitasking was limited to apps dealing with Internet calling, location, and audio playback, while a similar "Fast App Switching" technology meant users could leave an app and enter another, with the original app remaining in the background until the user returns.
 This feature was notably absent from iPhone 3G and the second-generation iPod Touch due to performance issues.

-Spell check

 iOS 4 introduced a spell checking feature that underlined misspelled words in red.
 Tapping on the word would provide a pop-up with a recommended replacement.